 If you have time for a little detour, Hopkins, Stillwater, Plymouth are some of the nearest towns that can easily be explored in a minimum time.
 But that’s not all!
 Allow us to suggest a few great day trips from Minneapolis you could enjoy without too much effort.

 Minneapolis is actually just one half of the region known as the Twin Cities, the other being Saint Paul.
-So, if you have the time, go and check out Minneapolis’ brother – it has an incredible zoo, the amazing Minnehaha Falls are something you shouldn’t miss out on, and there’s a generally great vibe all over the place.
+So, if you have the time, go and check out Minneapolis’ brother – it has an incredible zoo, Minnesota Children’s Museum is a great place to visit if you have kids along, the cathedral of St. Paul is quite beautiful, and there’s a generally great vibe all over the place.
 Don’t miss it!

 Just 15 miles from Minneapolis city center is the town of Plymouth.
 It is full of incredible nature, and places such as the Millennium Garden or one of the amazing parks are a nature lover’s dream come true.
 If you want to just take a moment to take in a breath of fresh air, come here!